NicoleGeorge/css-tricks/README.md

 3. Font Shorthand
 - cleaner code, more effective and shorter
 - order for font shorhand: font-style font-variant font-weight font-size/line-height font-family

+4. Text Stroke
+- creates an outline of the text, and fill color
+- CSS properties applied: -webkit-text-fill-stroke + -webkit-text-stroke